kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/configure_ns_quotas/README.md

 **Description:**

-Namespace resource quotas should be used to allocate and limit a tenant's use of shared resources.
+Namespace resource quotas should be used to allocate, track, and limit a tenant's use of shared resources.

 Tenants